douglasmiranda/ddpt/{{cookiecutter.django_project_name}}/deployment/README.md

 I'm going to use a tool called Terraform to create our Debian instance on Digital Ocean and/or Linode.

 The steps are so similar for Digital Ocean and Linode, that I could just show you how to do this in only one of them.
-Maybe in the future I'll add an example for AWS too.
+Maybe in the future, I'll add an example for AWS too.

 > Create a [Digital Ocean](https://m.do.co/c/6c759c705865) account.